Alice Teichova

 Alice Teichova (née Schwarz; 19 September 1920 – 12 March 2015) was an Austrian-born British economist and economic historian.
 She was considered one of the leading economic historians of modern Central Europe.
 Her publications included a landmark survey of the international business relations of Czechoslovakia, An Economic Background to Munich, published in 1974.
 She co-authored her most recent work, Nation, State and the Economy in History (2003), with the Austrian economist historian, Herbert Matis.

 Teichova was born into a Jewish family in Vienna on 19 September 1920 to Arthur Schwarz, a watchmaker, and Gisela (née Leist).
 She was raised in a single room residence in the Floridsdorf district of Vienna, where her father owned a watch shop.
 The family fled Austria in the late 1930s following the rise of the Nazis and the Anschluss in 1938.
 Alice, who had obtained a job as a maid in Kingston-upon-Thames, Surrey, England, was the first to flee the country.
 The rest of the family later joined her in the United Kingdom.
-She met her husband, Mikulás Teich, who became a leading Slovak science historian, at a refugee club in the UK in 1940.
+She met her husband, Mikulás Teich, who became a leading Slovak historian, at a refugee club in the UK in 1940.

 Teichova became the first female professor at the University of East Anglia.
 In 1985, Teichova received an honorary doctorate from Uppsala University, Sweden.
+In the Spring of 1990, she held a Resident Fellowship at the Swedish Collegium for Advanced Study in Uppsala.

 Alice Teichova died on 12 March 2015, at the age of 94.